Do NOT uninstall your old version

-Note: If you are using a version prior to 2013 version.
 From the main menu select 'File' > 'Option's > 'System' tab > 'Suppress Automation - Global Batch Process Menu' turn to 'Display'.
 Exit and re-enter into the account.

 --From the main menu select Automation > Global > click at the bottom 'Utilities to add/create' > click the 2nd button 'Auto-populate your local machine from the Global list'.
 Close the window when complete.

 --Enter into one of the accounts to trigger the upgrade process.